fbpx

 The resulting image has a warmer look that is more accurate to reality and better fits the summery visual style I’m going for.

-However, there appears to be a slightly greenish tone in the shadows, so I’ll head to the Green channel, add an anchor point in the shadows, and drag it down slightly.
+However, the shadows appear slightly greenish, so I’ll head to the Green channel, add an anchor point in the shadows, and drag it down slightly.

 That adjustment has corrected the green tint in the shadows.